Professor of Economics

 Research Interests: Microeconomic Theory, Political Economy, Law and Economics.

-Liberty, Religiosity and Effort, with Joan Esteban and Laura Mayoral, August 2015.
+Personal Liberties, Religiosity and Effort, with Joan Esteban and Laura Mayoral

-The Political Economy of Religion, Individual Liberties, and Redistribution, with Joan Esteban and Laura Mayoral, May 2015.
+The Political Economy of Religion, Individual Liberties, and Redistribution, with Joan Esteban and Laura Mayoral

 Perceptions of Correlation, Communication and Ambiguity, with Ronny Razin, a new version: October 2015.
 This version supersedes a pervious version which was entitled "A simple Bayesian heuristic for social learning and groupthink".